j-zimmermann/EMStimTools/README.rst

         sudo apt-get install python3-sphinx
         sudo apt-get install latexmk

 and run

 .. code::

 	make latexpdf

 in the `doc` directory.
 It will give you a good overview of the capabilities of this tool.
-Also, certain bugs ('features') are explained in case an error occurs during execution.
+Also, certain bugs are explained in case an error occurs during execution.

+If you do not run Ubuntu 16 or 18, you can use Docker to generate the LaTex file locally.
+The procedure here is:

+1. Set up Docker on your machine
+2. Run `docker build . -t=emstimtools:0.1.3.dev0` (or use a different name and tag with `-t=name:tag` format)
+3. Run `docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in EMStimTools directory.
+4. A bash shell will open.
+Execute `cd /home/doc` and then execute `make latexpdf`.
+The documentation will be generated.

+When executing a study, use the same docker image, but proceed as follows:

+1. Run `docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in the directory, where the Python script for your study is located.
+2. A bash shell will open.
+Execute `cd /home` and then execute the Python file of your study by running `python3 study.py`.

 Examples
 --------